Diego Brochero

 Diego Brochero (died 30 July 1625, Madrid) was a Spanish seaman originally from Salamanca.

-He took part in the 2nd Spanish Armada and the 3rd Spanish Armada.
+He took part in the 2nd Spanish Armada and the 3rd Spanish Armada and the 4th Spanish Armada.

 In 1601 he was an admiral in a Spanish force and oversaw fifteen ships.
-He was also sent to land troops in Ireland.
+He was also sent to land troops in Ireland during the 4th Spanish Armada which ended in defeat in 1602.